 - time indicates the maximum response time as measured between receipt of the RequestLocationInformation and transmission of a ProvideLocationInformation.

-- tenMilliSeconds indicates the unit of the timefield corresponds to a resolution of 0.01 seconds.
+- tenMilliSeconds indicates the unit of the time.
+If this field is present, the unit/resolution is 0.01 seconds.
 If this field is absent, the unit/resolution is 1 second.